MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/siteframe-on-iis.md

 ## Download and Unpack Siteframe

 First, download the latest stable release of the Siteframe application.
-For this article, we use siteframe-5.0.5-783 downloaded from the mirror [http://siteframe.org/p/siteframe-5-0-5](http://siteframe.org/p/siteframe-5-0-5).
+For this article, we use siteframe-5.0.5-783.

 Once you download the package, uncompress it and copy all the files and folders to `C:\Inetpub\wwwroot\siteframe`.